 Long-distance trains (дальний)

-The majority of services offered by Express to Russia are long-distance trains which serve routes of over 200km.
+Long-distance trains serve routes of over 200km.
 Long-distance services can vary greatly by speed travelled and the level of service and comfort offered.
 Trains serving long-distance routes are sleeper trains and journeys are measured in sutki (24-hour periods).

 Electric suburban train (пригородный)